 Same for the inside, a bit of sanding repair and a good cleaning and we’re good to go.
 I really debated on taking out the interior of this and turning into something else, but since it was still useful as-is I left it.

-For the exterior I did the same washed treatment as I did on the matching dresser, but this time used Cotton and my Stubby Brush for a whitewashed effect.
+For the exterior I did the same washed treatment as I did on the matching dresser, but this time used white and my Stubby Brush for a whitewashed effect.
 That was easy as well since this paint works like a dream.
 I even left all the hardware on and went over top of it as a glazing effect.

 I used the same color paint as I did on my DIY tiered planter seen in this video below: